person-al/person-al.github.io/_posts/2022-07-28-🛠️-quicksidian.md

 ## Non-Goals
 The following will NOT be part of this project:
+- Recreating Obsidian functionality
+	- Even things like the double-bracket file-search are beyond the scope of this project, imo.
+Anything Obsidian does well, we should leave to Obsidian.
+This is more for 30 second interactions.
 - Support non-Android platform
 - Support complex templates
 - Support any Obsidian community plugins